zowe/docs-site/docs/troubleshoot/ze/known-ze.md

 ## Client certificate support

 Some Zowe Explorer users prefer to use certificates to access the API Mediation Layer.
-This can be the case in sites that use credentials such as passwords and multifactor authentication, which are known to expire often.
+This can be the case in sites that use credentials such as passwords and multifactor authentication, which might only be valid for a short period of time.
 On the other hand, certificates can be valid for much longer.

-Zowe Explorer does not provide support for API ML client certificates.
-However, it is possible to use Zowe CLI to generate a token for API ML access.
+Zowe Explorer does not support authenticating to the API ML using client certificates.
+However, it is possible to use Zowe CLI to authenticate to the API ML using client certificates and receive a token that Zowe Explorer can use for API ML access.

 To use a client certificate to generate an API ML token: